tarleb/jog/README.md

 - **Context**: Filter functions sometimes depend on the context in which the element is seen.
 Jog allows to enable element contexts by setting the `context` field in the filter to `true`.
-The context, i.e., a list of all parent element, is passed to the filter function as a second argument.
+The context, i.e., a list of all parent elements, is passed to the filter function as a second argument.

   E.g., the below filter prints the type of all context elements